DreamOfTheRedChamber/system-design-interviews/README.md

 	- Use different slaves for different types of queries.
 E.g. Use one slave for regular application queries and another slave for slow, long-running reports.
 	- Losing a slave is a nonevent, as slaves do not have any information that would not be available via the master or other slaves.

-##### Master-slave consistency <a id="replication-mysql-master-slave-consistency"></a>
-* Source: Replication is asynchronous.
-Master server is decoupled from its slaves.
-* Behavior: Slaves could return stale data because of the replication log, the delay between requests and the speed of each server.
-* Solution:
-	- Send critical read requests to the master so that they would always return the most up-to-date data.
-	- Cache the data that has been written on the client side so that you would not need to read the data you have just written.
-	- Minize the replication lag to reduce the chance of stale data being read from stale slaves.

 ##### Failure recovery <a id="replication-mysql-master-slave-failure-recovery"></a>
 * Failure recovery
 	- Slave failure: Take it out of rotation, rebuild it and put it back.